 - Course release (lecturer) or funds equivalent to a course stipend (adjunct faculty);

-- Research travel to archives or to present work at symposia or conferences (where not funded through other sources); registration or membership fees related to such symposia or conferences;
+- Research travel to archives or to speak at symposia or conferences (where not funded through other sources); registration or membership fees related to such symposia or conferences;

 - Services of a research or editorial assistant;

 - Purchase of research-related materials (books, documents, copies, images, maps, etc.);

 - Research travel necessary to complete a manuscript or other major research project or to revise in response to comments from peer-reviewers;

 - A subsidy to purchase the right to publish text, photographs, or other images;

 - A subvention in aid of publication required by the press;

 - Technical assistance necessary to produce a web resource or other digital project;

 - Indexing or other editorial assistance necessary to bring a publication to completion.

 A letter of need explaining the purpose for the funds, the precise amount of the request, and why this support would make a difference in the scholarly or teaching goals of the applicant.
 The letter should make clear why this is a humanities-related project.
 Reference should also be made to why no other DRIF, departmental, or CAHSS support is available or sufficient to this need.